Suggestions for Thesis Projects

 Methodology/description

-The Ökoplant association is developing a plot flower picking device with which high-quality raw flower material can be harvested for pharmaceutical production.
+The Ökoplant support association is developing a plot flower picking device that can be used to harvest high-quality raw flowers for pharmaceutical production.
 Both the development and the test phase of the device can be accompanied as part of a final thesis.
 This includes

 - Researching the current status of flower picking machines